fraxinus1098/3D-VR-Journal-Visualizer/README.md

 **Phases 1, 2, and 3: Data Processing, Basic WebXR Environment, and Visualization Features are complete.** The processed journal data is available in `public/data/warhol_complete.json`, the basic WebXR environment is functional, and core visualization features (emotional coloring, interaction, entry display, related entry highlighting, audio) are implemented.
 The project is now ready for Phase 4: Refinement & Testing.

+**Phase 4.4: Bug Fixes and Refinements is complete.** Key improvements include:
+- Changed audio mute toggle from spacebar to 'I' key to prevent control conflicts
+- Fixed issue where orbs would freeze when selected in performance-optimized mode
+- Enhanced error handling and resource management

 ## Setup

 ### Prerequisites